Lee Seung-joon (footballer)

-Lee Seung-joon (이승준; born 11 August 2004) is a South Korean professional footballer who plays as a winger for Khor Fakkan.
+Lee Seung-joon (이승준; born 11 August 2004) is a South Korean professional footballer who plays as a winger for German club 1.
+FC Saarbrücken.

 Early life

 Lee was born on 11 August 2004 in South Korea.
 The son of South Korea international Lee Eul-yong, he is the younger brother of South Korea international Lee Tae-seok.
 Growing up, he attended Osan High School in South Korea.

 Club career

 As a youth player, Lee joined the youth academy of South Korean side FC Seoul and was promoted to the club's senior team ahead of the 2023 season, where he made ten league appearances and scored zero goals.
 Following his stint there, he signed for Emirati side Khor Fakkan.

 International career

 Lee is a South Korea youth international.
 During the summer of 2023, he played for the South Korea national under-20 football team at the 2023 FIFA U-20 World Cup.